antongoranov/SportsCenter/README.md

 **Implements error handling and data validation both client and server-side.** </br>

-**Has a REST Controller that is called upon by the JavaScript fetch API to asynchronously load the user's bookings their profile.**</br>
+**Has a REST Controller that is called upon by the JavaScript fetch API to asynchronously load the user's bookings to their profile.**</br>

 ## Testing
 Achieved 60% code coverage, having both Integration and Unit tests. </br>